vidheeshnacode/Covid-19-Slack-Bot/README.md

 dependencies: tabulate, beautifulsoup, requests slack account and slack webhook (Follow steps from api.slack.com/messaging/webhooks)

-replace your slack webhook in slack_client.py in <YOUR WEBHOOK>
+replace your slack webhook in slack_client.py in 'YOUR WEBHOOK'

 The above program works and updated for the current (19th April 2020) layout of the webiste from which the data is fetched.